Kehrlann/spring-security-autoconfig-logging/README.md

 - add a log line to `InitializeUserDetailsBeanManagerConfigurer`, at the `INFO` or `DEBUG` level, notifying the user which `UserDetailsService` is being used.
-- When there are multiple `UserDetailsService` beans, add a `WARN` log notifying the user that they are not auto-configured / used.

 **2. single-auth-provider**